 Hull’s proximity to Europe as a port brought easy links to the textiles from the East as well as home grown wool.

-Many people have talked to me of being able to buy just about any fabric you needed in Hull and that sewing skills were ones you either had yourself and used, or could easily find someone to do for you.
+Many people have talked of being able to buy any fabric you needed in Hull and that sewing skills were ones you either had yourself and used, or could easily find someone to do for you.

 Dressmaking as a skilled profession

 Dressmakers had the skills to make alterations to those patterns; what we know today as creating a a block, a toile or grading to fit and used sewing machines but also finished by hand.

 It was the hand sewing skills that set the clothing made by dressmakers apart from the rest.

 In an interview with E.R., a woman employed at The House of Mirelle from 1945 onwards, she and I discussed the programme The Great British Sewing Bee (GBSB.)